agreement/CodeGra.de/docs/api.md

 }
 ```

 Get all general or course permissions.
-Each item in the returned JSON objet is a
+Each item in the returned JSON object is
-permission and the value is if the logged in user has this permission.
+a permission and the value is if the logged in user has this permission.

 <aside class="warning">
 This API call is quite expensive on the server side.
 If you only need one
-permission please specify the permission using the `GET` parameters if you only
+permission please specify the permission using the `GET` parameters.
+However if
-need one permission.
-However if you do need all permissions do not create
-multiple requests but simply get all.
+you do need all permissions do not create multiple requests but simply get all.
 </aside>

 <aside class="notice">